This easy escargot recipe is a Greek snails risotto in tomato sauce. With info for how use fresh snails with shells or canned without shells.

-In Crete we call snails as "hohlious" from the ancient Greek word "kochlias" which means spiral.
+In Crete snails are called "hohlioi" from the ancient Greek word "kochlias" which means spiral.
 If you found this post after searching online for "escargot recipes" or "snail recipes" or "kochlias recipes" then I guess you already know where to find snails.

 How to collect escargots (snails) from the wild